MernaHesham10/Trivago/README.md

 - admin can modify data of hotels that the system displays, and users data.

 - in system, you can generate reports for total payment for any user, all data of each hotel.

+## Note
+- you must add the script of system in your database program, then run it.